sunil-gumatimath/database-notebook/README.md

 - `operators/` : SQL operators examples
 	- `query.sql` — Examples demonstrating various SQL operators like IN, NOT IN, LIKE, NOT LIKE, BETWEEN, IS, CONCAT, etc., with explanations and queries.
 	- `assignment.sql` — Practice assignments with SQL operators including pattern matching, date filtering, and complex WHERE conditions.
-- `SQL Query/` : Miscellaneous practice queries
+- `sql queries/` : Miscellaneous practice queries
 	- `assignment_01.sql` — A collection of practice queries demonstrating filtering with the `WHERE` clause, including combined `AND`/`OR` conditions and exclusion operators (`!=`).
 	- `query_1.sql` — Examples of calculated columns, aliases, and basic arithmetic operations on salaries.
 	- `query_2.sql` — A set of practice queries against the `EMP` table using the `WHERE` clause for filtering.